Introduction

 • Ground-based Augmentation Systems (GBAS).
 These provide DGPS corrections and integrity verification near an airport, providing precision approaches e.g. for runways that do not have Instrument Landing Systems.

 • Real-time Kinematics (RTK), commonly used for GIS and surveying applications.
 This uses measurements of the phase of the signal's carrier wave rather than the information content of the signal and relies on a single reference station or interpolated virtual station to provide real-time corrections.
+It essentially endeavours to resolve the carrier wave range 'integer ambiguity' problem.
 The improvement possible using this technique is potentially very high.
 For instance, in the case of GPS, the L1 C/A code changes phase at 1.023 MHz (wavelength 293 m), but the L1 carrier itself is 1575.42 MHz (wavelength 19 cm), which changes phase over a thousand times more often.
 If one assumes a 1% error in phase lock, this corresponds to a ±1.9 mm error in pseudorange estimation.
 Two common implementations of RTK DGPS are the NTRIP protocol and the SPARTN protocol, described below.

 1. NTRIP